-These essential community transport services rely on the dedicated volunteers who deliver them.
-Volunteers willingly give their time and drive their own vehicles for Volunteer Car Schemes, a common operating method for community transport.
+These essential Community Transport services rely on the dedicated volunteers who deliver them.
+Volunteers willingly give their time and drive their own vehicles for Volunteer Car Schemes, a common operating method for Community Transport.
 These volunteers deserve to be fairly reimbursed for their out-of-pocket expenses.
 This fair reimbursement rate is supposed to be the AMAP rate, which should reflect overall motoring costs, including fuel, servicing, and depreciation.
 However, currently it does not.

 At the current AMAP rate, large numbers of organisations are reporting a negative impact on volunteers.
-The AMAP rate is a significant factor behind the lower volunteer recruitment and retention levels, which many organisations have experienced, including 65% of Community
+The AMAP rate is a significant factor behind the lower volunteer recruitment and retention levels, which many organisations have experienced, including 65% of Community Transport operators.

-Transport operators.
 Long-standing volunteer drivers are retiring early, reducing their hours or giving up altogether due to AMAP payments that no longer cover their costs.

 The 45p per mile rate for the first 10,000 miles and the 25p per mile rate fall well short of what is required.
-Since the AMAP rate was last adjusted over a decade ago, the overall cost of motoring in the UK has increased by 44%, according to the RAC Foundation (see chart below).
-Additionally, Office for National Statistics data illustrates that personal transport costs have risen by 26% since 2012 (see table below).
-Now is the time to adjust the AMAP rate again to ensure these cost rises are accounted for so volunteers are not left out of pocket.
+Since the AMAP rate was last adjusted over a decade ago, the overall cost of motoring in the UK has increased by almost 45%, according to the RAC Foundation (see chart below).3 Additionally, Office for National Statistics data illustrates that personal transport costs have risen by 26% since 2012 (see table below).4 Now is the time to adjust the AMAP rate again to ensure these cost rises are accounted for so volunteers are not left out of pocket.

-We recognise that the Government has worked to support people with fuel costs through a 5p reduction in fuel duty.
-Despite this action, the cost of fuel still reached record-high levels, and despite falling slightly from the highs of 2022, prices have remained high, even rising again in recent months.
+We recognise that the Government has worked to support people with fuel costs through reductions in fuel duty.
+Despite this action, the cost of fuel still reached record-high levels, and despite falling slightly from the highs of 2022, prices have remained high.
 Additionally, AMAP is about more than just fuel costs.
 It is also essential to consider the other costs associated with running a private vehicle, which contribute to calculating the AMAP rate.
 These costs have also increased substantially.
-Some prices have risen at similar and higher rates than fuel, such as maintenance and also insurance premiums, which have increased by 21% to an average of £511 in the last year.
+Some prices have risen at similar and higher rates than fuel, such as maintenance and also insurance premiums, which increased by 21% to an average of £511 between 2022 and 2023.5